Dauphin Island, also known as the Sunset Capital of Alabama, is one of the most idyllic beach getaways in the south.

 The blacksmith and cannon firing demonstration is also a crowd-puller.

 The tunnels connecting the different parts of the fort are open for exploration.

-Additionally, the museum and gift shop are also worth checking out with their handwritten letters and cute knick-knacks to carry back home.
+The museum and gift shop are also worth checking out, with handwritten letters and cute knickknacks to carry back home.

 A trip to Dauphin Island without hitting the sugar-white beaches with their blue waters and warm rays would be a sad affair.

-Deck up in your beach gear and go down to the Dauphin Island East Public Beach to see for yourself why the island is called the Sunset Capital.
+Deck up in your beach gear and go down to Dauphin Island East Public Beach to see why the island is called the Sunset Capital.

 Littered with shells and crafty seagulls, the beach promises to give you a fun-filled day with occasional sightings of dolphins frivoling.

-The beach is also pet-friendly and adjacent to the trails and parks if you get tired of feeling the sand squishing beneath your feet.
+Dauphin Island East Public Beach is pet-friendly and adjacent to the trails and parks if you get tired of feeling the sand squishing beneath your feet.

-Dauphin Island is one of the first stretches of land that the migratory birds coming from Central and South America rest at, making the island a haven for bird watchers.
+Dauphin Island is one of the first stretches of land where the migratory birds from Central and South America rest, making the island a haven for birdwatchers.

-Apart from bird watching, the sanctuary also houses huge woodlands, swamps, marshes and beaches with abundant wildlife.
+Besides birdwatching, the sanctuary also houses huge woodlands, swamps, marshes, and beaches with abundant wildlife.